 Entries will be accepted only from paid-up SWL members of IRTS.

-Only stations taking part in the contest may be logged for scoring purposes.
+Only stations taking part in the contest may be logged for scoring purposes; an EI/GI station must be at one or both ends of the QSO.

-In the column “Station Worked” the same station may not be logged more than 10 times per band.
+In the column "Station Worked" the same station may not be logged more than 5 times per band/mode.

 The following County Codes should be used when logging Counties Contests: